buildingblocs/2019/index.md

 > &lsquo;A&rsquo; level / Integrated Programme and &lsquo;O&rsquo; level Computing students come together to build an infocomm-empowered future for a Better World!

-## Theme: Building a Smart Nation!
+## Theme: Building an AI Smart Nation

-Smart Nation for everyone, by everyone!
+Smart Nation powered by AI for everyone, by everyone!

 ## Format